yodrew/darkroomretreat/manuscript/psychology.md

 Medicine can only deal with trauma after the fact.
 Its tricks for treating it impress us, and we respect the willingness of doctors to try.
 Though if medicine we science, it could explain, predict, and prevent further trauma.
 But look at all the attention it puts on treatment.
 It represents a declaration of failure to understand and of helplessness to eliminate the cause of our recurring disasters.

-We are all a moment from relief, days from restedness, weeks from healing, and months from total recovery from ten millennia of abysmal problems, failure, and suffering.
+We are all moments from relief, days from restedness, weeks from healing, and months from total recovery from ten millennia of abysmal problems, failure, and suffering.
 The cause of joy---an organism restored to wholeness---is at hand.

 Safe in the submarine of our new understanding, we will plumb the depths of the hygienic use of darkness.
 We will begin by reviewing and critiquing hygiene's existing framework for understanding illness: its incisive **pathology**.
 Then we will go beyond it in frank discussions of **trauma**, **psychosis** and their deeper social and natural causes (**cataclysm**).
 We will finish with an outline of a new and **hygienic psychology**, which promises to unleash hygiene's power and lift humanity from its debilitated state.

 ## pathology {#pathology}

 Pathology is the study of disease: its symptoms, causes, and nature.
 Pathology guides our response to disease.
-Every school of health has a generalized pathology and theory of disease.
+Every school of health has a generalized pathology, a theory of disease.
 Many schools are named for their pathologies because they are basically oriented toward disease: homeopathy (_homeo_: same), naturopathy, osteopathy (_osteo_: osteo), allopathy/medicine (_allo_: other).
 In hygiene, pathology is a sub-system we call orthopathy (_ortho_: correct).

 The doctrine of original sin says life is inherently corrupt and impotent.
 Accordingly, allopathy views disease as natural and unavoidable.
-No matter that life must be healthy to exist at all.
-Or that near-universal health in the rest of nature contradicts the idea of our sinfulness.
-Allopathy just doubles down on its mystical assertions while pretending to be rational and scientific.
-It views health as an equally unexplainable stroke of luck.
-"You have a good constitution," they say, as if that is a helpful explanation.
+Nevermind that an intact organism is healthy; that life logically implies health; that disease logically depends on health; that nature requires health; tha without it, we are obviously headed toward the abyss; that near-universal health in the rest of nature contradicts the idea of life's sinfulness.
+Allopathy just doubles down on its mystical assertions of human exceptionalism while pretending to be rational and scientific.
+Meanwhile, it views health as an unexplainable stroke of luck.
+"You have a good constitution," doctors say, as if that is a helpful explanation.
 But they see nothing really wrong when people get sick.
+Medicine is not an abject failure.
 It's just how life is.
-Medicine is not an abject failure.

 This is why doctors gloss over causes.
 They often speak in tautologies, substituting diagonosis for explanation.
 For example,  "Your bowels aren't working because you have Crohn's disease," as if the name is an irreducible primary, with nothing left to investigate.
 It's just life expressing its weak, morbid nature.
 They might deign to look another level of causation down in explaining illness.
 But this goes against their premises.
 They usually skip right to symptomology and treatment, germ theory of disease in hand.

 The germ theory of disease says microscopic invaders cause disease.
 We are victims of infection.
 The organism is helpless.
 The doctor is capable and must fight, overcome, and root out the germs with drugs, treatment, and surgery.
 This is what I meant by exorcism.
+Trouble is, germs don't always result in the disease associated with them, and they aren't always present in it.
+So much for the germ theory.

-However, germs don't always result in the disease associated with them, and they aren't always present in it.
-On the other hand, a distinct pattern of vital factors and lifestyle can be detected in those who suffer and a quite different one in those who don't.
+On the other hand, a distinct pattern of vital factors, history, and lifestyle can be detected in those who suffer and a quite different one in those who don't.
 The differences reveal the decisive causes and their ordinary character.
-In response, medicine has continually moved the goalposts with new diagnoses.
+In response, medicine continually moves the goalposts by inventing new diagnoses.
 Logic does not apply to holy war.
-People generally tire of this hairsplitting.
+The people tire of this hairsplitting.
 They just want to be well so they can get on with their lives.
+They quit the doctors, strike out on their own, and hope for the best.
+Medicine is astoundingly harmful[^1], so this often works better.

-By contrast, the hygienist's rational and benevolent view of disease keeps him cool as a cucumber.
+The hygienist's rational and benevolent view of disease keeps him cool as a cucumber.
 He does not react.
 He observes.
 He studies.
 Disease is a normal function of an organism under poor conditions, not a foreign entity to attack and expel.
 Hygiene makes the time necessary to correct allopathy's drunken imbalances with careful etiology (study of causes).

 This reveals the poor conditions and the ordinary ways to correct them.
 Indeed, a careful client of a hygienist is really a student and soon learns to take care of himself, then his family and neighbors.
 It's open source health care.
 Viral, so to speak.